mtc051290/VestHomeTest/README.md

 # Vest | Backend Engineer - Take Home Test

-API developed with FastAPI, MySQL and authentication tools for a trading application

 Miguel Jesús Torres Cárdenas -
 _Digital Systems and Robotics Engineer_

+\n

+API developed with FastAPI, MySQL and authentication tools for a trading application.

 For this challenge I have decided to take the many advantages of FastAPI, which is a modern, high-performance web framework, to develop an API service for a virtual trading environment where a user can buy/sell stocks, hold stocks and track portfolio performance.